Timeline: Which states could tip U.S. election and when will they report results?

 NEVADA

-An update was expected around 9 a.m.
-PST (noon EST, 1700 GMT), Nevada Secretary of State Barbara Cegavske said.
+The state’s biggest county, Clark, expected to count the majority of its mail ballots by Saturday or Sunday, but would continue to count certain ballots after the weekend, according to its registrar, Joe Gloria.

-All properly received ballots will be counted for up to nine days after the election, but the exact number left to be counted was unknown, Cegavske said.
+All properly received ballots will be counted for up to nine days after the election, but the exact number left to be counted was unknown, said Nevada Secretary of State Barbara Cegavske.

 The outstanding votes are mail-in ballots and those cast by voters who registered to vote at polling place on Election Day, she said.